 - The NG-RAN reports the available data rate to the UPF via the GTP-U header of UL packets and UPF further exposes, based on mechanisms defined in clause 5.8.2.17 of TS 23.501 [2], the available data rate to the AF directly or via the local NEF.

 NOTE: It is recommended that the available data rate exposure is not reported very frequently.

-Editor's note: This may be refined based on the potential feedback from RAN WG3.